CALL – 0800 246 5668 – Adept UK – Surveyor

 • Dry rot control specialists will check your home for any other timber decay affected areas so no dry rot is missed during a dry & wet rot survey.

-• A Dry rot and damp survey with report will also involve checking for any other related damp & woodworm conditions (such as wet rot & timber decay) to the sub-floor concealed joists below floorboards & loft roofing timbers.
+• A Dry rot survey undertaken with report will also involve checking for any other related damp & woodworm conditions (such as wet rot & timber decay) to the sub-floor concealed joists below floorboards & loft roofing timbers.

 • Timber survey, damp surveyors can also carry out an intrusive sub-floor timber inspection to inspect and report upon concealed joists underneath floorboards, and to determine the condition of any other wooden flooring for suspected wood rot, timber decay & any signs of active wood boring insects (woodworm) at an additional cost.